 The more flexible you are in relation to your travel dates, cruise duration and even itinerary, the more options you’ll have.
 If you’re too rigid, you may be unable to secure a last minute deal to suit you.

-We were offered deals that had we taken, would have saved us a greater proportion of the original book price.
+We were offered deals that would have saved us a greater proportion of the original book price.
 We weren’t flexible enough to take these though.

 If you can travel to Ushuaia or Punta Arenas at short notice (usually a week or so), and you’re happy to accept any itinerary at any time of the season, we think you’re almost sure to get a deal.

 Make contact with the tour agencies